parthshr370/Sound-Intro-Time/README.md

 ### Goal

+Most songs are structured into Intro, Main, and Outro sections.
+The intro is a critical part of a song; knowing its length helps determine how much time there is to set up the hook.
+While one way to find the length of an intro is to listen to it, this approach is not practical for analyzing thousands of songs manually.

-The primary objective of this project is to detect the transition from the intro to the main section of a song.
-This is achieved by identifying a significant change in the audio signal, referred to as an "inflection point," by analyzing the spectral flux.
+To overcome this, I developed a Python script that automatically identifies where the intro ends and the main section begins.
+The primary objective of this project is to detect the transition from the intro to the main part of a song.
+This transition is found by spotting a significant change in the audio signal—an "inflection point"—through analysis of the spectral flux.

 ### Key Concept: Spectral Flux

-Spectral flux quantifies the variation in the power spectrum of an audio signal from one frame to the next.
-Significant shifts in spectral flux often signal critical audio events such as the onset of instruments or vocals.
+Spectral flux measures how the power spectrum of an audio signal changes from one frame to the next.
+Large shifts in spectral flux often indicate important moments in a song, such as the start of a new instrument or vocals.

 ![sound](https://github.com/parthshr370/Sound-Intro-Time/blob/main/sound.png)